agrenier-gnss/MimirAnalyzer/README.md

 # MimirAnalyzer

-Companion desktop app the Mimir Android app.
+Companion desktop software for the Mimir Android app.